CosmicBridge/server/README.md

 * Dark pools of BTC liquidity between exchanges or large traders
 * A merchant network supporting free bitcoin payments for participating merchants

-### How it works:
-* Create a new multisig wallet that will be used as the master address.
-* Advertise the master address for users to contribute bitcoin to.
-* Users can "credit" other users by invoking app transaction methods which will adjust the participant's balance on the app `state.balances` dictionary.
-* Users can withdraw their balance at any time, at which point the app will optimize required payment settlements in order to pay out the user.

 ### Staking
 Right now the system does not involve stake mechanics, since the idea is to rely on a trusted, well-known set of validators.
 In the future, staking mechanics, based on BTC staking or a native token, could be implemented easily as Cosmos supports them.

-### Interacting with the Payment Zone or Lotion App:
+### How it works

+<b>The network supports three main transaction types once the app is running</b>

 Generally, connecting to the payment zone should be done via the Tendermint API.
 Following are a few examples you can run from the command line.

+* User wants to register a particular transaction to the masteraddress as a deposit into the payment zone network.
-To load a balance of 3 satoshis onto ADDRESS1, just do:
+To deposit a balance of 3 satoshis onto ADDRESS1, just do:

   `curl http://localhost:PORT/txs -d '{"address":"ADDRESS1", "amount":3.0}'`

+* User wants to withdraw funds from the payment zone into his/her bitcoin account.
 To payout a balance of 3 satoshis onto ADDRESS1, just do:

   `curl http://localhost:PORT/txs -d '{"address":"ADDRESS1", "amount":-3.0}'`

+* User wants to send funds from within the payment zone to another address.
 To make a microtransaction of 2 satoshis from ADDRESS1 to ADDRESS2, just do:

  `curl http://localhost:PORT/txs -d '{"fromAddress":"ADDRESS1","toAddress":"ADDRESS2","amount":2.0}'`
   or
   `curl http://localhost:PORT/txs -d '{"fromAddress":"ADDRESS1","toAddress":"ADDRESS2","amount":-2.0}'`

+### Checking the app state (Balances).
 To check the balance of ADDRESS1, just do:

   `curl http://localhost:PORT/state`

   Which returns a JSON dictionary, and then use the key 'balances' and then key 'ADDRESS1' to get the balance for ADDRESS1

-### Setup & Deployment Notes
+### Setup

+<p>Examine the config files first.</p>

+If you're creating a new payment zone (or app), you should create a new multisig wallet for the master address.
+This can be done from the `src/multisig` folder by running the `create_multisig.js` script.

+Configuration files are loaded from the `/config` sub-directory.
+The file `default.json` contains development configuration values, while `production.json` contains production (mainnet) configuration values.

+#### Running the Cosmic Bridge app (creating a payment zone).

 To start a Cosmic Bridge node, run the following command: